tsedio/tsed/docs/docs/middlewares/endpoint-error-middleware.md

 # Endpoint error middleware

-`@MiddlewareError()` let you to handle all error when you add your middleware on an Endpoint.
+`@MiddlewareError()` lets you handle all error when you add your middleware on an Endpoint.

 Create your middleware error:
 ```typescript